Pirappu: Soundtrack

-The music was composed by Bharadwaj, with lyrics written by Mu.
-Metha, Kamakodiyan, Pazhani Bharathi and Pa.
-Vijay.
+The music was composed by Bharadwaj.
 The audio was released on 18 January 2007 in Chennai.
-K. Bhagyaraj, K. R. Gangadharan, Ameer and N. Lingusamy attended the audio function.
 The song "Ulaga Azhagi Naan Thaan" became a chartbuster.

-Release
+Release and reception

 Initially, the film had its release date fixed on 14 April 2007 (coinciding with Tamil New Year), but it was released on 1 June 2007.
-A reviewer wrote, "Nothing new shown in the movie except new faces, the song scored by Bhardwaj sounds Ok.
+A reviewer for kollywoodtoday.net wrote, "Nothing new shown in the movie except new faces, the song scored by Bhardwaj sounds Ok.
 Debutant director able to cover the film with allotted money and time, new faces had cleared the screen without much difficulty" and called it "below average".
+Malini Mannath of Chennai Online wrote "'Pirappu' was meant to be caste-centric film.
+But somewhere along the way it diverges into a jealousy-centric one, with the message not really coming through".
+Lajjavathi of Kalki wrote it was about caste cruelty but the story stumbles somewhere.
+They dragged the film to the core instead of coming to the point they intended to.